grscheller/neovim-notes/absoluteMinimalTextEditing.md

-# Absolute Minium One Needs to Know
+# Absolute Minimum One Needs to Know

 Let's say you have ssh to some server that only has vi or vim installed.
 No emacs, no nano.
 You only have one quick